felix91gr/swift-linuxSetup/README.md

 ## Future native setup?

-I would love to provide a native (non-dockery) setup, but as of right now (March the 2nd, 2017) I haven't been able to reliably get SourceKit binaries, which are needed for the fully native setup.
-If you can provide any counsel, feel free to put up an Issue: **I'm all ears!**
+I would love to provide a native (non-dockery) setup, but as of right now *(March the 2nd, 2017)* I haven't been able to reliably get SourceKit binaries, which are needed for the fully native setup.
+If you can provide some help, feel free to put up an Issue; I'm all ears!

 ## Credits and sources

-Many, many credits go to the work of the awesome Jin Mingjian.
-I'm but a novice who knows how to use google properly :P
+Many, many credits go to the work of the **awesome Jin Mingjian**.
+I am but a novice who knows how to use google properly :P

 He helped me substantially trying to debug my attempts at compiling and linking the libraries of the Swift 3.1 toolchain.
 He also explained me many concepts and properties of it, and of his own projects.
 Thank you very much Jin!

-Now that we're at it, I used the work from his [SDE](https://github.com/jinmingjian/sde) and [Source Kite](https://github.com/jinmingjian/sourcekite) projects, and his [demos](https://github.com/jinmingjian/sde-demos).
+While we're at it: I used the work from his [SDE](https://github.com/jinmingjian/sde) and [Source Kite](https://github.com/jinmingjian/sourcekite) projects, and his [demos](https://github.com/jinmingjian/sde-demos).

-Much love to the Swift Team and to the community, at [swift.org](https://swift.org/) and at [the Swift repository](https://github.com/apple/swift), because they make Swift possible :heart:
+Much love to the **Swift Team** and to the **Swift community**, at [swift.org](https://swift.org/) and at [the Swift repository](https://github.com/apple/swift), because they make Swift possible :heart:

-And lastly, thanks to the [Docker](https://www.docker.com/) people, who made this setup possible.
+Thanks to the [Docker](https://www.docker.com/) people, who made this special setup possible.

+And lastly, thanks to the VSCode community for [providing a secure apt-get repository](https://github.com/Microsoft/vscode/issues/2973) for easy installation and update of it on Debian-based systems.

 I made the scripts, and I give them to the public domain. **Use them as you wish.**